patricktokeeffe/rpi-airmar-200wx/readme.md

 #### Update clock using GPS

-Feed specific GPS sentences to the local NTP daemon so the clock is updated without a network connection.
+Update the local clock, in case network is not available, using the Recommended Minimum Coordinates sentence (GPRMC) from the GPS and the local Network Time Protocol daemon.

-Start by adding a psuedo-terminal which only receives the Recommended Minimum Coordinates sentence (GPRMC).
+First, have *kplex* send the `GPRMC` sentence to a new psuedo-terminal (pty) named `/home/kplex/gps0`.
+We put the pty in the *kplex* user's home directory because of file permissions.

 ```
 $ sudo nano /etc/kplex.conf